lecy/SyracuseLandBank/docs/index.md

 This dataset contains test averages for all schools of the Syracuse City School District for years 2005, 2010, and 2015.
 The data is wrangled to provide a standardized score for each school and for each census tract for years 2005, 2010, and 2015.

 ### [Code Violations](Download_and_clean_code_violations.html)
+This dataset contains information on frequency of code violations by census tract from 2012-2015.

 ## Using the Research Database